artrocity/agentic-ai-learning/projects/phase-1-stress-tracker/phase-1-readme.md

   - `pandas` - for data manipulation
   - `numpy` - for array management
   - `datetime` - for timestamp management
+  - `json` - for string to object and object to string management

 ## Installation